 NEXTDC had a mission to build a resilient Tier IV certified data centre, offering unprecedented levels of power, security and connectivity to service the increasing demand of its customers.
 Tier certification from the independent Uptime Institute is a globally accepted standard for the design and build of data centres and can be a reason why clients choose a particular data centre.
 M2 is the only data centre in the state to achieve Uptime Institute Tier IV Gold Certification for Operational Sustainability.

 Aurecon’s extensive expertise in the latest technologies and systems commonly used in data centres was the reason NEXTDC chose the company as its design partner.

-The design phase of the project included mechanical, electrical, fire protection, hydraulic, acoustics, communications, security, diesel fuel and structural design.
-Aurecon worked closely with NEXTDC’s engineering and operations teams, and other key project members including the project architect and civil engineer, to ensure that best-practice design was achieved.
+The design phase of the original project included mechanical, electrical, fire protection, hydraulic, acoustics, communications, security, diesel fuel and structural design.
+Aurecon worked closely with NEXTDC’s engineering and operations teams, project architect and civil engineer, to ensure that best-practice design was achieved.